 Health and Wellbeing

-Trinity offers a monthly speaker series that provides helpful information on topics relevant to seniors, including:
+Trinity offers an occasional speaker that provides helpful information on topics relevant to older adults, including:

 - Housing choices

 - Health issues